On-Page SEO: What It Is and How to Do It

 Add Schema Markup

-Common types of schema include:
+Common schema types include:

 • Reviews